 Winter and competition preparation by Natalie Muirhead

 Earlier in the year, three lucky Horse&Rider readers won a 12-month training bursary from Dengie.
 As part of their prize, they won lessons with Dengie ambassadors, Hannah Esberger-Hancock and Lucy Jackson.
 Their horses were also given a nutritional consultation with Dengie’s Performance Horse Nutritionist, Claire Akers.
-We catch up with one of the lucky winners, Natalie Muirhead on how her winter and competition preparation has gone with Charlie, her nine-year-old ISH gelding.
+We catch up with one of the lucky winners, Natalie Muirhead on how her winter and competition preparation has gone with Charlie, her nine-year-old Irish Sports Horse gelding.

 I’ve got one New Year’s resolution this year and I’m firmly set out to tackle it head on: